 But all across the country, grass-roots organizations, animal welfare groups and local governments are abandoning the idea that killing homeless pets is an inevitable and acceptable “necessary evil.”
 For more information about how to Save Them All in your community, visit bestfriends.org/save.

 Is the goal to Save Them All realistic?

 Absolutely.
 When Best Friends was founded in 1984, some 17 million animals died every year in our nation’s shelters.
-In 2022, that number was down to around 378,000.
+In 2023, that number was down to 380,000.
 We believe that by working together, we can reduce that number to zero.